Orders

 The trader selects the asset, price, and quantity they wish to trade.

-The order is placed in the order book and remains open until matched or canceled.
+The order is placed in the order book and remains open until it is matched or canceled.

-Execution occurs only when the market reaches the specified price.
+Execution occurs only if the market reaches the specified price.

-Ideal for traders who want to enter or exit at a specific price rather than accepting the market price.
+Ideal for traders who prefer entering or exiting positions at a specific price rather than taking the current market price.

 Useful for scalping, swing trading, or setting strategic price targets.